-- Achievement on statewide assessments Comprises 50% of the assessment component: - The percent of all students scoring 3 or above on FCAT reading, mathematics, writing, and science. - Points earned = percent of students meeting standards in each subject. - o Performance at or above grade level in reading, mathematics, and science (level 3 or higher on a range of 1 to 5); and writing performance at or above a score of 4 on a range of 1 to 6.
+- Achievement on statewide assessments Comprises 50% of the assessment component: - o The percent of all students scoring 3 or above on FCAT reading, mathematics, writing, and science. - o Points earned = percent of students meeting standards in each subject. - o Performance at or above grade level in reading, mathematics, and science (level 3 or higher

-- Progress/Learning Gains on statewide assessments Comprises the second 50% of the assessment component: - The percent of students learning a year's worth of knowledge in reading and mathematics, Ο regardless of whether they are on grade level. - The percent of the lowest-performing 25% of students who are making a year's worth of 0 progress in reading and mathematics. - Three ways to make learning gains for all students and the lowest-performing 25% of Ο students: - Move up by one or more Achievement Levels.

-- Maintain an Achievement Level (remain at level 3, 4, or 5). - Increase performance within levels 1 and 2 to move the student toward satisfactory performance (i.e., more than a year's growth). - Florida's lowest-performing 25% of students contains an over representation of the Ο subgroups that are historically low-performing (see page 92).
+- Progress/Learning Gains on statewide assessments Comprises the second 50% of the assessment component: - O The percent of students learning a year's worth of knowledge in reading and mathematics, regardless of whether they are on grade level. - o The percent of the lowest-performing 25% of students who are making a year's worth of progress in reading and mathematics. - o Three ways to make learning gains for all students and the lowest-performing 25% of students: - Move up by one or more Achievement Levels. - Maintain an Achievement Level (remain at level 3, 4, or 5). - Increase performance within levels 1 and 2 to move the student toward satisfactory performance (i.e., more than a year's growth). - Florida's lowest-performing 25% of students contains an over representation of the subgroups that are historically low-performing (see page 92).
 Using the lowest-performing 25% solves one of the main difficulties of using the performance of individual subgroups in accountability systems.
 When looking at individual subgroups many schools do not have enough students in each subgroup for each subgroup's performance to count in the accountability system.
 This may lead schools to focus on those subgroups that do make a difference to their accountability rating instead of all students that are performing at low levels.
 By bringing the subgroups together into the lowest-performing 25%, Florida schools and LEAs will focus on the students most in need of assistance.